ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules-building/index.md

 title: "Building Applications With AG Grid Modules"
 ---

-In this section we describe how you can cherry pick modules to provide the features you need with a reduced application bundle size.
+In this section we demonstrate how you to cherry pick modules to provide the features you need with a reduced application bundle size.

 [[only-frameworks]]
 | ## Introduction